indianakernick/STELA/README.md

 a function, you'll get an error message that lets you know and then the program crashes.
 Compile `var lam: func();` to see what I mean.
 This also makes calling function pointers a little bit faster because there's no need to check for null.
-Arrays are never null as well, they're always initialized to an empty array so that we don't need to check for null in the array functions either.

 Lambdas are stateful.
 They carry around copies of all of the captured variables.